rayhagimoto/jobapp/docs/cross-platform-chrome-usage.md

 # Cross-Platform Chrome Manager for LinkedIn Scraping

-The JobApp package now includes a cross-platform Chrome manager that works on **Windows**, **macOS**, and **Linux**.
-This allows users to specify their Chrome installation and use their existing LinkedIn login session across all platforms.
+The JobApp package includes a cross-platform Chrome manager implemented in [jobapp/core/chrome_manager.py](../jobapp/core/chrome_manager.py), with CLI integration in [jobapp/search/main.py](../jobapp/search/main.py) and browser orchestration in [jobapp/search/linkedin_scraper.py](../jobapp/search/linkedin_scraper.py).
+This system works on **Windows**, **macOS**, and **Linux** and allows you to use your existing Chrome installation and LinkedIn login session for scraping.

 ## Features